National Biodiversity Centre (Singapore): International Relations

 The International Relations department administers regional and international environmental agreements, provides policy analysis of environmental agreements and monitors regional and international developments relevant to biodiversity conservation.
 It coordinates both the work related to the Convention on Biological Diversity and ASEAN Cooperation on nature conservation and biodiversity and also inter-agency positions on biodiversity-related topics.
-It also provides policy support to the work of the National Biodiversity Centre and is currently assuming the role of Secretariat in the development of the Cities Biodiversity Index(CBI).
+It also provides policy support to the work of the National Biodiversity Centre and is currently assuming the role of Secretariat in the development of the Cities Biodiversity Index (CBI).

 Marine

 The Marine department has a mandate and responsibility to ensure that Singapore's rich but limited marine biodiversity is conserved as part of her natural heritage.
 The Marine department regularly establishes and reviews policies related to marine conservation in Singapore and provides up-to-date baseline information on marine biodiversity for decision-making.
-Development proposals that have potential impacts on marine biodiversity will also be critically analysed and mitigation measures implemented.
-The Marine department will also generate better awareness among the public and educate them on the importance of marine biodiversity and its conservation.
+Development proposals that have potential impacts on marine biodiversity will also be analysed and mitigation measures implemented.
+The Marine department promotes awareness of the importance of marine biodiversity and its conservation.